Marcia Somerville, wife of Scott Somerville, is a homeschooling mother of six and the author of the Tapestry of Grace curriculum.

 Ned (Dr. Edward Somerville when we are feeling formal) grew up on the Christian mission field in Mexico.
 He also grew up with Tapestry of Grace.
 Ned received his undergraduate degree from Grove City College, taught physics to children at a local school in Pennsylvania, then went on to graduate school at a university in Barcelona, Spain, where he has been living and working for the last several years.

 Ned took his doctorate in the History of Science in March of 2021, and was immediately invited to join the Lampstand Press staff.
 He is a serious amateur musician, a devotee of integrated learning and natural philosophy, and an amazingly gifted curriculum designer.

-Ned currently works on a major development project for Lampstand Press: a history-based Math and Science program.
+Ned currently splits his time between teaching at the university in Barcelona and working on Lampstand Press’s history-based Math and Science programs.
 Few have ever attempted this unusual approach, but the general hope at Lampstand Press is that these new threads will add a great deal of color, texture, and nuance to the Tapestry of Grace program.